Italian battleship Giulio Cesare: Modifications and reconstruction

 The main guns were bored out to 320 mm and the center turret and the torpedo tubes were removed.
 All of the existing secondary armament and AA guns were replaced by a dozen 120 mm guns in six twin-gun turrets and eight 100 mm AA guns in twin turrets.
 In addition the ship was fitted with a dozen Breda 37 mm light AA guns in six twin-gun mounts and twelve 13.2 mm Breda M31 anti-aircraft machine guns, also in twin mounts.
 In 1940 the 13.2 mm machine guns were replaced by 20 mm AA guns in twin mounts.
 Giulio Cesare received two more twin mounts as well as four additional 37 mm guns in twin mounts on the forecastle between the two turrets in 1941.
 The tetrapodal mast was replaced with a new forward conning tower, protected with 260 mm thick armor.
 Atop the conning tower there was a fire-control director fitted with two large stereo-rangefinders, with a base length of 7.2 m.

 The deck armor was increased during the reconstruction to a total of 135 mm over the engine and boiler rooms and 166 mm over the magazines, although its distribution over three decks, meant that it was considerably less effective than a single plate of the same thickness.
 The armor protecting the barbettes was reinforced with 50 mm plates.
 All this armor weighed a total of 3227 LT.
 The existing underwater protection was replaced by the Pugliese torpedo defense system that consisted of a large cylinder surrounded by fuel oil or water that was intended to absorb the blast of a torpedo warhead.
 It lacked, however, enough depth to be fully effective against contemporary torpedoes.
-A major problem of the reconstruction was that the ship's increased draft meant that their waterline armor belt was almost completely submerged with any significant load.
+A major problem with the reconstruction was that the ship's increased draft meant that the waterline armor belt was almost completely submerged with any significant load.